aregtech/areg-sdk/README.md

 #### Distributed solution

-AREG SDK provides a lightweight form of distributed computing where the services can be distributed and run on any node of the network, and the application architects can easily distribute the computing power between threads and processes.
+AREG SDK provides a lightweight distributed computing solution where the services can be distributed and run on any node of the network, and the application architects can easily distribute the computing power between processes.
 The automatic service discovery makes service location transparent, so that the applications interact as if the components are located in one process.
-Developers define a dynamic or static _model_, which is a description of service relationship and is used to load and start services.
-A process may have multiple _models_ that can be dynamically loaded and unloaded during runtime.
-The following is a demonstration of a static _model_, which is loaded in `int main()` function to start services, and is unloaded to stop services when exits `main()`.
+Developers need to define at least one dynamic or static _model_, which is a description of service relationship, and it is used to load and start services during runtime.
+The following is a demonstration of a static _model_ that is loaded when application starts and unloaded when application exits `int main()`.
+This starts and stops services described in the _model_.
 ```cpp
 // main.cpp source file.